 Why So Many People (Mistakenly) Think Garlic Is Bad for Dogs

-Despite all of the above, garlic has had bad rap, due to a study with dogs that used totally unrealistic amounts of garlic, and, honestly, was completely overblown.
+Despite all of the above, garlic has had a bad rap, due to a study with dogs that used totally unrealistic amounts of garlic, and, honestly, was completely overblown.

 The study showed that when a dog eats garlic in large amounts, it can cause extreme damage to his red blood cells and result in the dog developing a syndrome known as Heinz body anemia (onions can cause this, too).
 To view the study, read the PubMed article here.